ArvinZJC/ShSzStockHelper-Windows/README.md

 ### [ShSzStockHelper_Setup](https://github.com/ArvinZJC/ShSzStockHelper-Windows/tree/master/ShSzStockHelper_Setup)

-This is the Advanced Installer project folder of the application setup file.
+This is the Advanced Installer project folder.
 The files in the folder are mainly used to build the latest application setup file (.exe) with user-friendly UI.

 ### [ShSzStockSymbolNameData](https://github.com/ArvinZJC/ShSzStockHelper-Windows/tree/master/ShSzStockSymbolNameData)